Colonial Australia

 Bush Idyll is one of his most famous paintings from this transition period.
 Amidst a plant surrounding typical of the bush, a young piper charms his girlfriend who is idly listening to him with a kindness worthy of Morisot.

-This large oil on canvas 120 x 222 cm painted in 1893 was sold for A$ 2.3M including premium by Christie's on August 17, 1998.
-It is estimated £ 1.2M for sale by Christie's in London on September 26, 2013.
+This large oil on canvas 120 x 222 cm painted in 1893 was sold for A$ 2.3M by Christie's on August 17, 1998.
+It passed at Christie's on September 26, 2013.
 The 1998 result is referred in the pre sale press release of 2013.
 The image is shared with attribution Source Material, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons.